bbj3/bbj3.github.io/_posts/2020-03-17-Overcome-Overfitting-in-Convolutional-Neural-Networks.md

 validation_image_generator = ImageDataGenerator(rescale=1./255)
 ```

-the method flow_from_directory method will load images from the disk for each batch it will also rescale the pixel values using the rescale factor we defined above, and resize the figures to IMG_SHAPE a using single line of code.
+the method flow_from_directory will load images from the disk for each batch it will also rescale the pixel values using the rescale factor we defined above, and resize the figures to IMG_SHAPE a using single line of code.

 ```